Matt8619/homelab-cybersecurity/labs/wazuh-soc-automation/01-wazuh-soc-automation.md

 To validate that the logging pipeline was correctly ingesting and parsing security logs from our endpoints, a simulated brute-force attack was executed against the target environment.
 ![Wazuh API Connection Status](../../screenshots/wazuh-soc-automation/wazuh_api_connection.png) The Wazuh indexer successfully caught the attack signature, parsing out the specific rule alerts and source attribution details below:
-The Wazuh indexer successfully caught the attack signature, parsing out the specific rule alerts and source attribution details below:

 ### Filtered Security Events Table
 ![Wazuh Telemetry Table](../../screenshots/wazuh-soc-automation/ssh_alerts_table.png)